MartinJindra/docker_nextcloud/README.md

 docker-compose up -d
 ```

-it will bild a custom nginx server with your website.
+it will build a custom nginx container with your website.

-If you want to update your website with a new website, remove all old files from [html_server/html](html_server/html) and rebuild the container with
+If you want to update your website, replace all not needed files from [html_server/html](html_server/html) and rebuild the container with

 ```
 docker-compose up -d --build